dusanmitrovic98/AdvancedDataStructures/README.md

         A data structure used for efficiently representing and manipulating large strings by dividing them into smaller chunks.

 [ ] 40.
 Self-balancing Binary Search Trees | status: PENDING
+        Binary search trees that automatically re-balance themselves to ensure a more balanced structure and maintain efficient search and insertion operations.

 [+] 41.
 Dictionary | status: IN-PROGRESS
 ```